muvis-tomography/XRH-processing-toolbox/USAGE.md

 	- Difference
 - Gamma correction factor

-A volume of thick slices will be generated using the first algorithm selected, this volume is then combined with the original to enhance each slice using the second algorithm.
-Grey levels can then be corrected using the gamma correction.

 ## Thick Slice Roll
 Works on a single volume, will prompt user to crop an area of interest if desired.
 Will go through the entire stack combining the desired number of slices into a single slice before moving onto the next one.